jwulf/camunda-cloud-test-drive/ADVANCED.md

 ## Configure Camunda Cloud to access this repo

-* Create a new GitHub Personal Access Token.
+* Create a new GitHub Personal Access Token, following [these instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

 _Editor's Note_: To not require a GitHub Token (which can access all of the user's repos), we could create a GhettoHub GitHub Application that can be added to just this repo.